EVE Energy — 2025 at a Glance

 | Other | 0.1 | 0.16 % | −2.61 % |

-The average selling price per kWh fell approximately 9 % year-on-year (RMB 344/kWh in 2025 vs approximately RMB 377/kWh in 2024), based on our calculation from shipment and revenue data.
-This is less severe than CATL’s 15-16 % ASP decline, possibly reflecting a different customer and product mix.
+The average selling price per kWh fell approximately 9 % year-on-year (RMB 344/kWh in 2025 vs approximately RMB 377/kWh in 2024), derived from shipment and revenue data.
+CATL’s ASP declined 15-16 % over the same period.

 4. ESS product developments